anthemion-org/ogle-web/README.md

 ## Architecture

-#### State management
+#### State management and persistence

-[todo] Update for Redux
+Ogle uses Redux Toolkit to manage much of its state.
+Most of that data is persistent, so I used the store’s `subscribe` method to write state data to the browser’s local storage.
+This produces two criteria for adding data to the store, both of which must be met:

-Value stored in component state
+1. The data must be used when rendering pages;

-	Starting value read from local storage
+2. The data must be read or written by multiple components, _or_ it must require persistence.

-		Default value defined in component, used if not in local storage Various 'Init' functions convert plain data to typed, return default if necessary State value updated by component
+Persistent data that are _not_ used for rendering should be persisted directly with the `Persist` module.
+Render data that is _not_ shared or persisted should be managed with `useState` or `setState`.

-	`useEffect` updates local storage when state value changes Default value not saved, needn't persist
+The `Persist` module serializes data as JSON, which stupidly fails to accommodate `NaN` or `Infinity` values, so `Persist` uses the `UtilJSON.uNumFix` function to convert these to strings automatically.
+Every persistable type provides a `uFromParse` function that converts these JSON-damaged objects back to their correct forms.

-### PWA setup
+### PWA functionality

 For the convenience of mobile users, Ogle is now a progressive web app (PWA).
 I did not use the `cra-template-pwa` option when I ran `create-react-app`; I used the default template, and later added `service-worker.js` and `serviceWorkerRegistration.js`, as copied from the [cra-template/pwa](https://github.com/cra-template/pwa/tree/main/packages/cra-template-pwa/template/src) repository.
 Then I added a `register` call to `index.js`.
 Instructions can be found [here](https://dev.to/myfatemi04/turn-your-create-react-app-into-a-progressive-web-app-in-100-seconds-3c11).

-The PWA functionality works fairly well, but the ‘install’ process seems awkward, and there is a bug in the Android version of Chrome that sometimes causes the Play view to grow larger than the viewport, so that unwanted scrolling occurs.
-It cannot reasonably be said that the PWA experience is equivalent to that of a native app.
+The PWA works fairly well on Android, but the ‘install’ process seems awkward, and there is a bug in the Android version of Chrome that sometimes causes the Play view to grow larger than the viewport, so that unwanted scrolling occurs.
+It cannot reasonably be said that the PWA experience is equivalent to a native app.

 ### React hooks